gammapy/gammapy-meetings/dev-meetings/2025/2025-11-28/README.md

 RACC has created [#6232](https://github.com/gammapy/gammapy/pull/6232)  to add support for a new dark matter spectral source.
 Currently the PR proposes shipping a CosmiXs production file as part of GAMMAPY_DATA, the feasibility of this needs to be investigated further.

 ## [Open issues](https://github.com/gammapy/gammapy/issues)
-Maxime REGEARD has found a problem with `plot_error` method of `SpectralModel`, reported in [#6228](https://github.com/gammapy/gammapy/issues/6228), where models with values close to parameter boundaries can generate samples outside the allowed range, and these "forbidden" samples are not handled properly.
+Maxime REGEARD has found bug in the `plot_error` method of `SpectralModel`, reported in [#6228](https://github.com/gammapy/gammapy/issues/6228).
+Models with values close to parameter boundaries can generate samples outside the allowed range, and these "forbidden" samples are not handled properly.

 In the reported example these samples resulted in NaNs, which then prevented the use of the samples when making the plot, making the call fail.